-Peak 6495 is located in the Bannock Mountain Range.
-The peak is 3.75 miles southwest of the town of Inkom, Idaho, and 2 miles northeast of Indian Mountain.
+Peak 6495 is located in the Bannock Range.
+The peak is 3.75 miles southwest of the town of Inkom and 2 miles northeast of Indian Mountain.
 The peak lies on the border of public land managed by the Caribou-Targhee National Forest and the State of Idaho.
-Peak 6495 is best climbed from the north, through public land managed by the Bureau of Land Management (BLM).
-This peak can be combined with Peak 5762, via a loop route, for an early-season, double-peak outing.
+Peak 6495 is best climbed from the north through public land managed by the Bureau of Land Management (BLM).
+This peak can be combined with Peak 5762 via a loop route for an early-season, double-peak outing.
+USGS Inkom

-The most challenging part of the climb might be finding the trail head, which is located on a strip of public land between two private residences.
-Starting from Pocatello, take Bannock Highway (which roughly parallels the west side of Interstate-15) southeast to West Portneuf road, and head east toward Inkom.
-At the intersection of West Portneuf and West Blackrock roads, turn southeast (right) and continue on West Portneuf road.
+The most challenging part of the climb might be finding the trailhead which is located on a strip of public land between two private residences.
+Starting from Pocatello, take Bannock Highway (which roughly parallels the west side of I-15) southeast to West Portneuf Road and head east toward Inkom.
+At the intersection of West Portneuf Road and West Blackrock Road, turn right/southeast and continue on West Portneuf Road.

-As you drive, look toward your right (south) for a BLM trail marker that is next to a fence post.
-The marker is not easy to spot, and there is no parking area or pull-off.
-But, if you pass a private drive on your right that is signed “Dead End” or Tatonka Lane on your left, you drove too far.
-When you find the marker, the only legal option to park is on the narrow road shoulder, or as we did…slightly off-road, straddling the small ditch.
+As you drive, look toward your right/south for a BLM trail marker that is next to a fence post.
+The marker is not easy to spot and there is no parking area or pull-off.
+But if you pass a private drive on your right that is signed “Dead End” or Tatonka Lane on your left, you have driven too far.
+When you find the marker, the only legal option to park is on the narrow road shoulder or, as we did…slightly off-road, straddling the small ditch.

 North Ridge Route

 Hike south through this strip of land, using one of several “paths” until you reach a gate.
 The gate was open in March 2017 and there was no indication that it is ever closed.
 Peak 5762 lies to your immediate right/west.